Iowa Barn Foundation Barn Tours

 Some of the barns were featured in Iowa Public Television's Saving Iowa's Barns.
 Others have been featured in newspapers such as the Des Moines Register and Iowa Farmer Today.
 See links to some of these on our Museums & Barns page.

-Click on the menu to the left to see details and photos of each of our tours.
+Use the menu to the left to see details of our tours.